Students are required to take a Bible course each year of enrollment at Lipscomb Academy

-General Epistles are books in the New Testament in the form of letters.
-They are termed "general" because for the most part their intended audience seems to be Christians in general rather than individual persons or congregations.
-This course is designed to show students the relevance of scripture in today modern culture.
-Students will learn that God is not bond by time, and that His word was not only written for a first century audience but for an audience today as well.
+This course is designed to show students the relevance of scripture in today’s modern culture.
+Students will learn that God is not bound by time, and that His word was not only written for a first century audience but for audiences today as well.

 Christian Woman is both a textual and topical Bible study.
 Using the life stories of important women in the Bible as platforms, the study seeks to help young women explore the idea of what it means to have a true, growing relationship with God.
 From that starting point, the study then moves to a discussion of how to view the other significant relationships in a woman's life through a Godly lens.
 Because this class is responsible for girls' chapel, the students are also given the opportunity to plan and lead public worship.